 - Mini baked goods - granola bars, mini cookies, biscotti, etc.

-- How-to brew guides, coffee tasting flavor wheels, or cafe or
+- How-to brew guides, fun drink zines, coffee tasting flavor wheels, or cafe or

 roasters history in brochure, postcard or fridge magnet form.